Esri/arcgis-maps-sdk-dotnet-toolkit/docs/controls.md

 ### GeoViewController

-A helpher class for enabling easy adoption of MVVM patterns in ArcGIS Maps SDK for .NET applications.
+A helper class for enabling easy adoption of MVVM patterns in ArcGIS Maps SDK for .NET applications.

 ### Legend